 Is there a theme?

 The data challenge involves business cases that relate to data management, especially challenges encountered in government departments.
-This theme will be divided into three categories: data acquisition, IT infrastructure and analytics.
-The user stories are provided by government departments partnering at each event.
+The business cases are provided by government departments partnering at each event.

 Do I need to be part of a group to register?